Skip to content

 Quick Answers

 Sometimes — if permits and materials line up and we have schedule capacity.
-We'll be honest about what's realistic at the time of estimate.
+We'll be honest at the estimate about what's realistic at that moment rather than promising a date we can't hold.

-We can sometimes accommodate urgent work (storm damage, insurance deadlines); ask at the initial call and we'll be honest about timeline.
+We can sometimes accommodate storm damage or insurance-deadline work.
+Ask at the first call and we'll be honest about whether the timeline can be compressed.

 Sources